(2-minute read)

 Genesis 24:54b-61, Jasher 24:42-43

-And they rose in the morning, and he said, “Send me away to my master.”
+The next morning they got up, and Eliezer said, “Send me back to my master.”

-And her brother and her mother said, “Let the damsel abide with us a few days, at the least 10; After that, she will go.”
+Rebekah’s brother and mother replied, “Let the young woman stay with us a few days—at least 10.
+After that, she can go.”

-And they called Rebekah, and said to her, “Will you go with this man?”
+They called Rebekah and asked, “Will you go with this man?”

 Resolution